Updated Nov. 5, 2020.

 "We're seeing everything from free events to those that are their original registration rate — and everything in between," she said.

 For that reason, it is important for planners to consider the specific situation of their audience when determining a price.
-Some industries or specific roles have felt only been minimal impact, without high numbers of jobs lost or furloughed, while others have been severely debilitated.
+Some industries or specific roles have felt only a minimal impact, without high numbers of jobs lost or furloughed, while others have been severely debilitated.
 While an event organizer for a stable industry could reasonably charge a few hundred dollars to attend an online conference, one aimed at an audience where companies are freezing spending and there are extensive layoffs could not in good conscience (or good business) expect attendees to spring for the cost of a pricey webcast.

 In cases where it's hard for an organizer to generalize about the financial situation of attendees, Surmont suggested considering a "pay what you can" policy.